 However, the aforementioned formula has minimum and maximum limits.
 The minimum amount of the payment is the total sum of grants received plus interest.
 The maximum amount shall be no higher than 6 times the total sum of grants received plus interest.
-In the case that the IIA-supported company retains its R&D center in Israel for at least 3 consecutive years, following the year of transferring the IIA-supported know-how outside of Israel, while maintaining at least 75% of its R&D employment in Israel - the payment will be limited to 3 times the total sum of grants received plus interest.
+In the case that the IIA-supported company retains its R&D center in Israel for at least 3 consecutive years, following the year of transferring the IIA-supported know-how outside of Israel, while maintaining at least 75% of its R&D employment in Israel ((in relation to the R&D the Company had for the six (6) months before the know-how was transferred) - the payment will be limited to 3 times the total sum of grants received plus interest.